 A spa on the property offers all kinds of massages and other services.
 You’ll feel like you’re far away from everything while still being in the middle of everything – the beach is just 650 feet away.

 Jardin del Eden Boutique Hotel is one of the nicest hotels in Tamarindo proper.
 It’s another adults-only boutique hotel, so you can get plenty of relaxation and quiet restoration while looking at the ocean and tropical garden views.

 Breakfast, light lunch, and dinner are included with the cost of your room in the poolside restaurant specializing in Asian, Mediterranean, and Central American cuisine.
 Enjoy the spa and wellness center during your free time, or relax in your room with free WiFi and air conditioning.

 Jade Coast 2 Villa

-The house itself is over 3000 square feet and has four bedrooms and three and a half baths.
+The house is over 3000 square feet and has four bedrooms and three and a half baths.
 The kitchen has everything you’ll need to cook for your group if you choose.
 The internet is fast and reliable.

 Tourists who feel this way may prefer to stay a bit more inland.
-There are a lot of hotels of all kinds in Tamarindo that are not on Tamarindo Beach but that are still close to everything.
+There are a lot of hotels of all kinds in Tamarindo that are not on Tamarindo Beach but are still close to everything.